On Solving Asymmetric Diagonally Dominant Linear Systems in Sublinear Time: Introduction

 \subsection{Connections to PageRank and Effective Resistance Computation}

-Our results can be directly applied to the PPR or PageRank contribution equations and the effective resistance problem to yield complexity bounds for different graph types under various access models and accuracy guarantees.
-Rather than exhaustively presenting all applications, here we highlight selected results that generalize and improve upon the previously best complexity bounds.
+Our results can be directly applied to the PPR or PageRank contribution equations and the single-pair effective resistance problem to yield complexity bounds for different graph types under various access models and accuracy guarantees.
+Notably, as we shall see, for PageRank computation, half the decay factor serves as a lower bound on the maximum $p$-norm gap of the corresponding systems; for effective resistance computation, the spectral gap of the graph Laplacian equals the maximum $p$-norm gap of the system.
+Rather than exhaustively presenting all applications of our results, here we highlight selected results that generalize and improve upon the previously best complexity bounds.
 Additional applications and comparisons are provided in Sections~\ref{sec:PageRank} and~\ref{sec:effective_resistance}.

 The following theorem is derived by applying Theorem~\ref{thm:MC_relative} to the PageRank equation~\eqref{eqn:PPR_D} combined with tighter lower bounds on $\boldsymbol{\pi}_{G,\alpha}(t)$ that we establish for Eulerian graphs.